 While KCML provide comment on your work - we do not actually mark or grade it.
 Only Presbytery can do that.
-But your Fieldwork Coordinator (FWC) will help you with the draft.
+But your Ministry Formation Coordinator (MFC) will help you with the draft and oversee the process.
+It is important to discuss your FIE with your mentoring minister and supervisor as well.
+However throughout the process, the MFC oversees your progress.

 This exercise is conducted in the second year of your internship.
 The timeline to work to is:

-- By 1st September submit to your FWC bullet points of how you intend to address each of the sections outlined in the guidelines below.
-Your FWC will offer comment. - By 1st October submit to your FWC a version of your FIE that has the bullet points worked up to prose.
-Take note - your FIE is autographical and is not an academic treatise.
+- ♦ By 1st September submit to your MFC bullet points of how you intend to address each of the sections outlined in the guidelines below.
+Your MFC will offer comment. - ♦ By 6th October submit to your MFC a version of your FIE that has the bullet points worked up to prose.
+Take note your FIE is autographical and is not only an academic treatise.
 There will be academic elements but it is not a full-blown essay.
-Think of it more as a robust, clear, searching and engaging journal entry.
-Again - your FWC will provide feedback. - By 1st November your FIE will be submitted to your Presbytery.
-In the lead-up to this date ensure that your FWC is ok with your progress.
+Think of it more as a robust, clear, searching and engaging written reflection.
+Again your MFC will provide feedback. - ◆ By 1st November your FIE will be submitted to your Presbytery.
+In the lead-up to this date the MFC may require more than one draft.
+They will provide feedback on each draft and will decide when it is ready to be submitted to Presbytery in time to meet the deadline of 1st November.

 The FIE is a chance for you to reflect on what have been significant learnings and outcomes for you during this time and should draw on all aspects of the programme.
-You should give attention to matters such as spiritual and personal growth, your operational theology, your leadership gifts and strengths, your sense of vocation and the way these are being affected by your experiences within the programme.
+You should give attention to matters such as spiritual and personal growth, your practical theology, your leadership gifts and strengths, your sense of vocation and the way these are being affected by your experiences within the programme.
 Attention should also be given to the qualities and professional competencies which you carry into ministry.

 This is not primarily an academic exercise although it is expected that it will exhibit robust biblical and theological thinking which illustrate or substantiate your own faith and practice perspectives.
+When citing publications, you will need to reference them as you would for an essay.